EmilStenstrom/friendlybit/comments/2008-01-20-sharepoint-2007-from-an-interface-developers-view_comments.md

   comment_author_url: http://www.ryanahamilton.com/?p=107
   comment_content: '[...]
 Stenström recently wrote about his experiences with Microsoft
     Sharepoint 2007 (MOSS) entitled, Sharepoint 2007 from an interface developer’s view.
-This is a task that I am currently undertaking at work, and I couldn&#8217;t agree more with his [...]'
+This is a task that I am currently undertaking at work, and I couldn’t agree more with his [...]'
   comment_date: '2008-01-24 16:56:02'
   comment_post_ID: '140'
   comment_type: pingback